-Bit Name Function 7 PWM16n 16-bit Pulse Width Modulation Enable.
+Bit Name Function 7 PWM16n 16-Bit Pulse Width Modulation Enable.
 This bit enables 16-bit mode when Pulse Width Modulation mode is enabled.
 0: 8 to 11-bit PWM selected.
 1: 16-bit PWM selected.
-6 ECOMn Comparator Function Enable.
+50014 6 ECOMn Comparator Function Enable.
 This bit enables the comparator function for PCA module n when set to 1.
 5 CAPPn Capture Positive Function Enable.
 This bit enables the positive edge capture for PCA module n when set to 1.
 4 CAPNn Capture Negative Function Enable.
 This bit enables the negative edge capture for PCA module n when set to 1.
 3 MATn Match Function Enable.
 This bit enables the match function for PCA module n when set to 1.
 When enabled, matches of the PCA counter with a module's capture/compare register cause the CCFn bit in PCA0MD register to be set to logic 1.
-T00 2 TOGn Toggle Function Enable.
+2 TOGn Toggle Function Enable.
 This bit enables the toggle function for PCA module n when set to 1.
 When enabled, matches of the PCA counter with a module's capture/compare register cause the logic level on the CEXn pin to toggle.
 If the PWMn bit is also set to logic 1, the module oper- ates in Frequency Output Mode.
 1 PWMn Pulse Width Modulation Mode Enable.
-This bit enables the PWM function for PCA module n when set to 1.
-When enabled, a 70 pulse width modulated signal is output on the CEXn pin.
+0 This bit enables the PWM function for PCA module n when set to 1.
+When enabled, a NO pulse width modulated signal is output on the CEXn pin.
 8 to 11-bit PWM is used if PWM16n is cleared; 16-bit mode is used if PWM16n is set to logic 1.
 If the TOGn bit is also set, the module operates in Frequency Output Mode.
 0 ECCFn Capture/Compare Flag Interrupt Enable.
 This bit sets the masking of the Capture/Compare Flag (CCFn) interrupt.
 0: Disable CCFn interrupts.
 1: Enable a Capture/Compare Flag interrupt request when CCFn is set.
-NI-1- 14/1 (1 14 VDTE bit is get to 1, the DCACCDME register cornet be modified, and module 5 acts as the
+Note: VDTE bit is set to 1, the PCA0CPM5 register cannot be modified, and module 5 acts as the mer.
+To change the contents of the PCA0CPM5 register or the function of module 5, the Watchdog be disabled.